Limits of random tree-like discrete structures: Proofs

 Since the fringe subtree at the second spine vertex of $(\hat{\cT}, \hat{\beta})$ is distributed like $(\hat{\cT}, \hat{\beta})$ itself, it follows that the graph $\hat{\mC}$ corresponding to $(\hat{\cT}, \hat{\beta})$ is distributed like an infinite chain of such joint objects, where the marked vertex of any object is identified with the $*$-vertex of the subsequent one.
 Thus, $\hat{\mC}$ follows the distribution described in the remark. \end{proof}

 \begin{proof}[Proof of Corollary~\ref{co:cntemb}] We have to check if $\mathbf{w}$ has type I$a$, then for arbitrarily large $p$ the root-degree of $\mC_n^\omega$ is bounded in $\mathbb{L}_p$ as $n$ becomes large.
-This implies arbitrarily high uniform integrability and hence verifies the requirements of Lemma~\ref{le:kurauskas}.
+This implies arbitrarily high uniform integrability.

 In the coupling with the simply generated tree $\cT_n$, the root-degree in the graph is bounded by the root-degree $d_{\cT_n}^+(o)$ in the tree.
 So it suffices to consider the moments of $d_{\cT_n}^+(o)$.
 As $\mathbf{w}$ has type I$a$, the offspring distribution $\xi$ has finite exponential moments, and $\Pr{|\cT|=n}$ has order $n^{-3/2}$.
 That is, there are constants $C,c>0$ such that for all $x \ge 0$